Is Your Child’s Anger Out Of Control?

 This is your child’s life and wellbeing.
 Addressing your child’s anger issues now may prevent a host of problems from occurring as he or she enters the trickier adolescent years.
 Investing in their emotional health while their still young may be the best decision you can make.

 Many people come to BPS having worked with other therapists who were not trained to work specifically with children’s anger issues or who they or their child couldn’t relate with – which is a waste of time and money.
-At BPS, we’ll conduct a referral assessment and match you with a therapist who is trained and experienced in children’s anger issues and whose personality is a good match with yours and your child’s.
+At BPS, we’ll conduct a increase the likelihood of a good fit, BPS offers an online therapist directory and match you with a therapist who is trained and experienced in children’s anger issues and whose personality is a good match with yours and your child’s.
 Once you find that good match, making a commitment to your child, yourself and your family may be one of the most valuable investments you can make.
 Imagine everyone in your home feeling and functioning better on a regular basis and ask yourself what that is worth.

 If money still is an issue, you can talk with your BPS therapist to see if they work on a sliding scale.
 They may also be able to help you find a resource to help offset cost.